shahzaib086/sharingo-api/GOOGLE_OAUTH_SETUP.md

 # Google OAuth Integration Guide

-This guide explains how to set up Google OAuth authentication in your GodLove API application.
+This guide explains how to set up Google OAuth authentication in your SHARINGO API application.

 ## Prerequisites